 The best care doesn’t have to cost you the most.
 Because we accept assignments on Medicare and most other eyecare and medical insurance plans, you may spend less out of pocket than at those “discount” providers.
 We guarantee the best price on the exact same pair of complete eyeglasses.
 If you find a better price within 30 days bring in a written quote and we’ll refund the difference or give you a complete refund!

-Insurance Acceptance: At Florida Vision Institute, we accept most Insurances, including VSP, Davis Vision, Eyemed Vision Care, Superior Vision, and Humana Vision.
+Insurance Acceptance: At Florida Vision Institute, we accept most Insurances, including VSP, Davis Vision, Eyemed Vision Care, and Superior Vision.

 Many people are cheered by a bright, sunny day, but the effect of all that sunlight on the eyes is a less sunny proposition.
 UV radiation and glare can create a variety of issues, from dangerous “snowblindness” to irreversible disorders that threaten your eyesight.
 Here are some frequently asked questions about the role of sunglasses in protecting the eyes from harm.